govau/content-guide/privacy.md

 **Disclosed to**: Not usually disclosed to anyone other than the individuals concerned or their authorised representative.

-The DTA use third-party services, including Lookback, SurveyMonkey and OptimalSort to conduct user research.
+The DTA use third-party services including Lookback, SurveyMonkey and OptimalSort to conduct user research.
 These services have their own privacy policies and may store information across multiple countries.